-Spread over a sprawling 9.15 acre of land amidst green environs in Bangalore, the Silicon Valley of India, the campus at Ebenezer International School contains ergonomically designed buildings, centrally located courtyards, landscaped gardens where students can interact with nature.
+Spread over a sprawling 9.15 acre of land amidst green environs in Bangalore, the Silicon Valley of India, the campus at EISB contains ergonomically designed buildings, centrally located courtyards, landscaped gardens where students can interact with nature.

 The facilities also include alternative and environmentally clean power resources, including solar power that provides basic lighting and heating options.
 With well ventilated and cheerfully colored classrooms the school also has playgrounds and attached indoor sporting facilities.

 Meditation is a personal journey.
 It will help us in enriching our daily life and deepening our spiritual life.
 Meditation will also help us grow in peace and awareness.
 Meditation allows us to act more efficiently and effectively in the world and to meet the challenges of tomorrow with greater clarity and equanimity.